sachit3022/TextGen/README.md

 In our experimentation, we found that there isn't much tuning required for the architecture itself.
 Interestingly, we concluded that for this task, the transformer architecture is relatively easier to tune.
 Even the base model, with no tuning, achieves a validation accuracy of 91%.

 When we increase the model's capacity, the performance initially improves significantly, but eventually, it saturates because the training reaches perfect accuracy.
-However, a heavily tuned model, which we affectionately call "Mamba," results in even better validation accuracy.
+However, a heavily tuned model Mamba performs slightly better than heavily tuned transformer.

 In our ablation study, we aim to investigate the importance of different modules within the transformer architecture and how their significance changes with the scale of these modules.